 “When I was young my friends and I were always tattooing each other but my tattoos were always the better ones,” says Oggay.

 “Whagay, the Mambabatok from the neighboring village of Ngibat, tattooed me when I was 15 years old, he took three days to tattoo my full body,” says Oggay.
 “He then went on to teach me the art of Kalinga tattooing.”

 Oggay never married and has no children.
-She does everything on her own in absolute independence.
+At 101, she did everything on her own in absolute independence.
 “I have boyfriends but when I was 25 years old the man I loved died during the Japanese occupation, so instead of marrying another I choose to dedicate my life to tattooing,” she says. ”Through it I support myself and my village.
 In fact, the proudest moment in my life was when I started tattooing.”